Home to Hospital to Home Transitions in Alberta

 I work as a Hospitalist.
 My discharge summaries are sent to family doctors by our health records department.
 For patients who do not have a family doctor the discharge summary is available on NetCare.
 If they go to a specific walk-in clinic I will choose a name of a Physician from that clinic to CC the discharge summary to.
 I am concerned that some General practitioners may not be accessing NetCare.
 Is there a way to check with Netcare to see what percentage of Family Doctors access Netcare in any given week.
 If the percentage is low then that should be addressed or at least we need to know how these doctors wish to be notified about patient admissions and discharges.

-Brian Inglis asked over 4 years ago
+Brian Inglis asked about 5 years ago

 Hi Brian,